Mahfouj/Mahfouj/README.md

 ---

 ### 🌟 About Me
-- 🌍 **Who Am I?**: A passionate **Android Developer** dedicated to building high-quality, performant, and user-friendly mobile applications.
+- 🌍 **Who Am I?**:**Android Developer** dedicated to building high-quality, performant, and user-friendly mobile applications.
-- 💻 **Kotlin Expertise**: I specialize in writing clean, maintainable, and scalable code using Kotlin.
+- 💻 **Kotlin Expertise**: I specialize in writing clean, maintainable, and scalable code using TDD, MVP, MVVM, Kotlin.
 - 🎨 **Jetpack Compose**: Exploring the future of Android UI with modern, declarative design principles.
 - 🌱 **Learning Never Stops**: Always staying up-to-date with the latest trends and technologies in Android development.
 - ✨ **Vision**: To deliver apps that make a difference and provide an exceptional user experience.